 - How to Add Subtitles to Kodi

-We hope that we helped you clear any doubts.
-We’re sad to say that unless you have an Android Smart TV, you have to use a workaround.
-However, you’ll manage to install Kodi on smart TV in 2019 with a bit of effort.
+We hope that we helped you clear your doubts.
+We’re sad to say that unless you have an Android smart TV, you have to use a workaround with Kodi.
+However, you’ll manage to install Kodi on a smart TV in 2021 with a bit of effort.
 Lastly, thank you for reading!